Kristina01111000/Drws_site/README.md

 Figure out how to easily export user date from the site to sort it by date Admin columns pro costs 80 a year

-10/9

-- Think about the text in the buttons on the front page
-- Read through the ai thing again, see if there are anythings that i missed
-- talk about the app for learndash

 10/16